Automatic Debiased Machine Learning for Smooth Functionals of Nonparametric M-Estimands: Overview of the generalized autoDML framework

 We assume that the loss \(\ell_{\eta_0}\) is Neyman-orthogonal in \(\eta_0\), so that small errors in estimating \(\eta_0\) do not affect the risk \(L_0(\cdot, \eta_0)\) to first order \citep{foster2023orthogonal}.
 Formally, we require that the cross-derivative of the risk satisfies \(\partial_{\eta} \partial_{\theta} L_0(\theta_0, \eta_0)(\cdot, \cdot) = 0\).
 In parametric models, this condition ensures that the M-estimator of \(\theta_0\) behaves asymptotically as if \(\eta_0\) were known, yielding root-\(n\) consistency and asymptotic normality.
 Neyman orthogonality imposes no substantive restriction, as any loss can typically be orthogonalized without altering the underlying risk.
 Orthogonal losses arise naturally in a wide range of settings, including causal inference and missing data problems \citep{rubin2007doubly, foster2023orthogonal}.
-Profiled loss functions—formed by substituting a nuisance parameter that depends on the M-estimand—are generally Neyman-orthogonal to the nuisance components involved in profiling \citep{murphy2000profile}.

 Let \(\eta_n\) and \(\theta_n\) be estimators of the nuisance function \(\eta_0\) and the M-estimand \(\theta_0\).
 For example, \(\theta_n\) could be obtained by empirical risk minimization based on the orthogonal risk \(\theta \mapsto \tfrac{1}{n}\sum_{i=1}^n \ell_{\eta_n}(Z_i, \theta)\).
 The plug-in estimator \(\psi_n(\theta_n) := \tfrac{1}{n}\sum_{i=1}^n m(Z_i, \theta_n)\) may then be used to estimate \(\Psi(P_0)\).
 However, when \(\theta_n\) is obtained using flexible statistical learning tools, this estimator typically lacks both \(n^{1/2}\) convergence and asymptotic normality due to bias from first-order dependence on the M-estimation error \(\theta_n - \theta_0\) \citep{vanderLaanRose2011, chernozhukov2018double}, even when \(\eta_0\) is known.
 To address this sensitivity, debiasing methods are typically required to remove the first-order bias of the plug-in estimator \(\psi_n(\theta_n)\).